wingbywings/turbometa-rayban-ai/README.md

 3. Check if Alibaba Cloud API quota is sufficient
 4. Review console logs for errors

-### Q3: Nutrition analysis results inaccurate?
+### Q3: Walk Into Movie results feel off?

 **Solutions**:
-1. Ensure food photos are clear
+1. Keep the frame steady and clear
-2. Take photos in good lighting
+2. Capture in good lighting
-3. Show food completely in frame
+3. Include enough environment context
-4. AI analysis is for reference only, not a substitute for professional nutritionists
+4. Results are for entertainment only

 ### Q4: Cannot install on phone?